LinaMierke/weatherapp/README.md

 ---

 The search folder contains the base Search.js where all the information is starting to pass to modify the weather components.

+## To Do

+- Add the new API and figure out the 7 days.
+I read this information use could be useful \*[Error Catching](https://reactjs.org/docs/error-boundaries.html)
+- Add interactivity to the page with the corresponding image for the weather

 ## Technologies & Sources